TBD9rain/quick_ref/git.md

 # Clean Redundant Files

-To try clean simulation:
+To simulate a clean operation:
 ```
 git clean --dry-run
 ```
-which is same as the option `-n`.
+`--dry-run` is identical to the option `-n`.

 To clean untracked files which are not ignored:
 ```